Don't have kids!

 Z. Don't allow your kids to have access to a cell phone or internet until they leave your home.
 But how will you keep tabs on them when they are out and about with friends?
 Will they be able to regulate themselves once there aren't any restrictions?

-Feel free to disagree with me, but I’m a pretty firm believer in Billy Gardell‘s position – “You don’t want your kid playing with marbles saying, ‘my dad says this is a video game!'”
+Billy Gardell's position - "You don't want your kid playing with marbles saying, 'my dad says this is a video game!'"

 As parents, many of us are aiming for somewhere in the middle.
 You don't want your kid to be an outcast or a pariah, but you also don't want your kid to be so consumed with social media and technology that they can't function in social situations with real people face-to-face.